-COVID vaccines have been available in the US for about half a year now.
-More than 65 percent of eligible Americans have gotten at least their first shot, but there’s still a long way to go in terms of getting the vaccine in the arms of people who need it.
+COVID vaccines have been available in the U.S. for more than half a year now.
+Seventy-one percent of eligible Americans have gotten at least their first shot, but there’s still a long way to go in terms of getting the vaccine in the arms of people who need it, kids included, and ending the COVID-19 pandemic.
 There’s a lot of misinformation to combat, but it can be difficult to parse through what’s really going on with the media treating every small vaccine development like a major news event.

 Confused about what’s going on?
 You’re not alone.
 We’ll keep this list updated to answer your most important questions about the COVID-19 vaccines.